r-lib/Rapp/README.md

 ```

 Option values passed from the command line are parsed as yaml/json, and
-then coerced to the original R option type.
-The following option value
+then coerced to the original R type.
+The following option value types
-types are supported: int, float, string, and bool.
-Values can be
+are supported: int, float, string, and bool.
+Values can be supplied
-supplied after the option, or as part of the option with `=`.
-The
+after the option, or as part of the option with `=`.
+The following two
-following two usages are the same:
+usages are the same:

 ``` bash
 flip-coin --n=1